The average GET

 What is Encryption?

 In web development, encryption enables the secure transfer of messages and data.
-To paint in broad strokes, let's say we make a GET request to the Pokemon API.
-The simplified flow looks like this:
+To paint in broad strokes, let's say we make a GET

-• The user requests Dragonite data, initiating a TLS handshake with the server.
+- The user requests Dragonite data, initiating a TLS handshake with the server.

-• The server sends back its certificate, which includes its public key, for verification.
+- The server sends back its certificate, which includes its public key, for verification.

-• After verifying, the user generates a pre-master secret, encrypts it with the server's public key, and sends it back to the server.
+- After verifying, the user generates a pre-master secret, encrypts it with the server's public key, and sends it back to the server.

-• The server decrypts the pre-master secret with its private key.
+- The server decrypts the pre-master secret with its private key.
 Both parties then use this secret to independently generate the same session key.

-• Any further messages between the user and server flow through the freshly encrypted session key.
+- Any further messages between the user and server flow through the freshly encrypted session key.

-• The user receives the requested (and glorious) Dragonite data.
+- The user receives the requested (and glorious) Dragonite data.

-But that's enough talk.
-Let's look at some code.
-Node provides a default crypto library covering most of our use cases.
+library covering most of our use cases.
 Alternatives with lower learning curves exist, but if we can avoid a dependency, then why not?

 First, we'll need to generate an encryption key.
-There are several ways to handle this, but I like using openssl.
+There are several ways to handle this, but I like using openssl

-1 $ openssl rand -hex 32
+1 $ openssl rand -hex 322

 You'll see a long hex string.
 There's your random key.
-We'll add this to a .env or .env.local file to avoid accidentally showing it to the world.
+We'll add this to a .env

 But how do we go about creating and maintaining our own encryption logic?